Doi9t/MultiArrayMap/README.md

 ##MultiArrayMap
 - - -

-MultiArrayMap is a map implementation that allow to store multiple values for a key
+MultiArrayMap is a map implementation that allows to store multiple values for a key